httpwg/http-extensions/draft-ietf-httpbis-priority.md

 between the precedence declared by multiple clients might cause responses going to one end client to be delayed totally after those going to another.

-In order to mitigate this fairness problem, when a server responds to a request that is known to have come through an intermediary, the server SHOULD prioritize the response as if it was assigned the priority of  `u=1, i` (i.e. round-robin) regardless of the value of the Priority header field being transmitted, unless the server knows the intermediary is not coalescing requests from multiple clients.
+In order to mitigate this fairness problem, a server could use knowledge about the intermediary as another signal in its prioritization decisions.
+For instance, if a server knows the intermediary is coalescing requests, then it could prioritize responses using a fixed urgency level with incremental loading.
+Treating all requests from an intermediary in this way would result in round-robin scheduling.
+This works well when the network bottleneck exists between the intermediary and the end client, as the intermediary buffers responses and forwards the chunks based on the prioritization scheme it implements.
+A more sophisticated server could prioritize responses with a dynamic urgency that more closely reflects request urgency, in order to have weighted round-robin scheduling.
+This would result in less urgent responses receiving less bandwidth in case the bottleneck exists between the server and the intermediary.

 A server can determine if a request came from an intermediary through configuration, or by consulting if that request contains one of the following